FREQUENTLY ASKED QUESTIONS

 - Property tax statement (last once received at the end of year)

-- Lease agreements (minimal 1 year and executed within the last 30 days) are only accepted for first time residents.
+- Lease agreements (minimal six (6) months and executed within the last 30 days) are only accepted for first time residents.
 Consequently, a temporary permit will be issued until the Required Documents are provided.

 5. What are your payment options?

-The Parking Department accepts cash, checks, and credit cards: Visa, Master Card and American Express.
+The Parking Department accepts cash, checks, and credit cards: Visa, Master Card, Discover and American Express.

-6. What are the residential replacement requirements if my permit is still valid?
+6. What is the fee for the transfer of a residential permit if my permit is still active?

 7. Where can I store my car?